childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (3) Proof of Oregon residency (driver's license, utility bills, lease agreement, or other acceptable documentation) (4) Documentation establishing full-time residence in Oregon (5) Other information as required by the Department

+(c) Simplified Application Process and Records
+(1) The program will simplify application and recordkeeping processes to reduce administrative burdens, using clear and concise materials that enable timely eligibility decisions and prompt access to food benefits.

 **412.065 - Certification Periods**
 (a) Eligible households shall be certified for benefits for a period determined by the Department, typically: